jmaxxz/CertPinner/README.md

 ### FileSystemKeyStore (Recommended)

 Allows user to specify a file path as a single JSON formated file.
+This file will be use to store pinned public keys.
+FileSystemKeyStore can be configured to auto save on a regular interval.
+Previously pinned keys are loaded on construction, and can manually be reloaded at any point in time.
 ```csharp
 CertificatePinner.KeyStore = new FileSystemKeyStore(@"%appdata%\MyApp\PinnedKeys.json");
 ```